 - S3 is an object storage system, designed to provide archiving and data control options and to interface with other services beyond EC2.
 It’s also useful for storing static html pages and shared storage for applications

 How we can help

 We’re AWS Advanced Consulting and Well-Architected Review Partners – which means we can help out with any AWS stack.
-We specialise in supporting infrastructure 24/7, as well as architecting new workloads, migrating or optimising existing workloads for cost, performance and more.
+We specialise in 24/7 support of your infrastructure and application, as well as architecting new solutions, migrating or optimising existing workloads for cost, performance and more.

 Plus, if your infrastructure or app is all about delivering great customer experiences – we’re AWS Digital Customer Experience Partners too.

 So for a little help with your AWS storage, or for anything else, just get in touch.